smorita/TRG_Ising_2D/README.md

 # TRG_Ising_2D

-The tensor renormalization group method (TRG) and the higher-order TRG method (HOTRG) are efficient computational methods to contract the tensor network for classical statistical systems.
-This repository provides very simple Python codes of TRG and HOTRG for the Ising model on the square lattice.
+The tensor renormalization group method (TRG) and its variants are efficient computational methods for contracting a tensor network of classical statistical systems.
+This repository provides very simple Python codes of TRG, higher-order TRG (HOTRG) and bond-weighted TRG (BWTRG) for the Ising model on the square lattice.

 ## Usage

 ```
-./trg.py [chi] [step] [temperature]
+python3 src/trg.py [chi] [step] [temperature]
-./hotrg.py [chi] [step] [temperature]
+python3 src/hotrg.py [chi] [step] [temperature]
-./bwtrg.py [-k k] [chi] [step] [temperature]
+python3 src/bwtrg.py [-k k] [chi] [step] [temperature]
 ```

 Use `-h` option for more details.